 Maybe you can make this into a bit of a game around that dinner table tonight.

-Pick any subject with a number of words or concepts that your child will need to remember.
+Pick any subject with a number of words or concepts that your teen will need to remember.
 There is no subject that you can’t use.

 One example could be the first 20 elements on the periodic table.
 Get the whole family involved and see who can come up with the best mnemonic or acronym.

-If you really want to cheat you can go to this website which will generate you a completely random mnemonic based on letters that you enter!
+And of course, you can count on the Internet to help you too.
+For instance, you can go to this website — a site that will generate a completely random mnemonic based on the letters that you enter!